Skip to content

 A concrete class sits at the intersection: e.g. ReBACManager implements PermissionProtocol (Ops) and internally uses RecordStoreABC (Data).
 See ops-scenario-matrix.md for full proof.

-3.5 Transport × Addressing Composition
+3.A.5 Transport × Addressing Composition

 Linux analogue: Block device driver (Transport) × filesystem (Addressing)